thingsboard/thingsboard.github.io/_includes/docs/mobile/getting-started.md

 <br><b><font size="4">Basic settings</font></b>

-First, enter the **bundle name** and choose the **mobile app platform(s)** — **Android** or **iOS** — then click "**Create new**" in the corresponding section and proceed with the next steps:
+Enter the **bundle name** and choose the **mobile app platform(s)** — **Android** or **iOS** — then click "**Create new**" in the corresponding section and proceed with the next steps:

 - Enter the **application package** name.
 - An **Application Secret** will be generated automatically (you can also set your own).
-- Set the **application status**:
-  - **Draft** – still under development.
-  - **Published** – ready for release.
+- Set the **Published** application status – application is ready for release.
-  - **Deprecated** – no longer maintained but still available.
-  - **Suspended** – temporarily disabled.
 - (Optional) Specify minimum and latest app versions + release notes.
 - Add **store information**:
     - **Android**: **Google Play Store link** and **SHA256 certificate fingerprints**.
     - **iOS**: **App Store link** and **App ID**.
 - Click "**Add**" to save and continue.

 Then click "**Next**".

-{% assign addApplicationCE = '
+{% assign addNewBundleCE2 = '
     ===
-        image: /images/mobile-center/add-application-1-ce.png,
-        title: Click "**Create new**" in the appropriate section (Android Application or iOS Application).
-    ===
-        image: /images/mobile-center/android-application-2-ce.png,
+        image: /images/mobile/getting-started/add-new-bundle-2-ce.png,
         title: **Android Application**.
 Enter the **application package** name.
 Remember autogenerated "**Application Secret**" or input your own.
 Specify application statuses.
 Optionally, specify the minimum and latest application versions along with release notes for each.
 Specify store information: link to the ThingsBoard PE Mobile Application in the Google Play Store, and **SHA256 certificate fingerprints**.
 Click "**Add**".
     ===
-        image: /images/mobile-center/ios-application-2-ce.png,
+        image: /images/mobile/getting-started/add-new-bundle-3-ce.png,
         title: **iOS Application**.
 Enter the **application package** name.
 Remember autogenerated "**Application Secret**" or input your own.
 Specify application statuses.
 Optionally, specify the minimum and latest application versions along with release notes for each.
 Specify store information: link to the ThingsBoard PE Mobile Application in the App Store, and **App ID**.
 Click "**Add**".
+    ===
+        image: /images/mobile/getting-started/add-new-bundle-4-ce.png,
+        title: Click "**Create new**" in the appropriate section (Android Application or iOS Application).
+    ===
+        image: /images/mobile/getting-started/add-new-bundle-5-ce.png,
+        title: **Android Application**.
+Enter the **application package** name.
+Remember autogenerated "**Application Secret**" or input your own.
+Specify application statuses.
+Optionally, specify the minimum and latest application versions along with release notes for each.
+Specify store information: link to the ThingsBoard PE Mobile Application in the Google Play Store, and **SHA256 certificate fingerprints**.
+Click "**Add**".
 '
 %}

-{% assign addApplicationPE = '
+{% assign addNewBundlePE2 = '
     ===
-        image: /images/mobile-center/add-application-1-pe.png,
+        image: /images/mobile/getting-started/add-new-bundle-2-pe.png,
-        title: Click "Create new" in the appropriate section (Android Application or iOS Application).
+        title: **Android Application**.
+Enter the **application package** name.
+Remember autogenerated "**Application Secret**" or input your own.
+Specify application statuses.
+Optionally, specify the minimum and latest application versions along with release notes for each.
+Specify store information: link to the ThingsBoard PE Mobile Application in the Google Play Store, and **SHA256 certificate fingerprints**.
+Click "**Add**".
     ===
-        image: /images/mobile-center/android-application-2-pe.png,
+        image: /images/mobile/getting-started/add-new-bundle-3-pe.png,
-        title: Android Application.
-Enter the application package name.
-Remember autogenerated "Application Secret" or input your own.
+        title: **iOS Application**.
+Enter the **application package** name.
+Remember autogenerated "**Application Secret**" or input your own.
 Specify application statuses.
 Optionally, specify the minimum and latest application versions along with release notes for each.
-Specify store information: link to the ThingsBoard PE Mobile Application in the Google Play Store, and SHA256 certificate fingerprints.
-Click "Add".
+Specify store information: link to the ThingsBoard PE Mobile Application in the App Store, and **App ID**.
+Click "**Add**".
     ===
+        image: /images/mobile/getting-started/add-new-bundle-4-pe.png,
+        title: Click "**Create new**" in the appropriate section (Android Application or iOS Application).
+    ===
-        image: /images/mobile-center/ios-application-2-pe.png,
+        image: /images/mobile/getting-started/add-new-bundle-5-pe.png,
-        title: iOS Application.
-Enter the application package name.
-Remember autogenerated "Application Secret" or input your own.
+        title: **Android Application**.
+Enter the **application package** name.
+Remember autogenerated "**Application Secret**" or input your own.
 Specify application statuses.
 Optionally, specify the minimum and latest application versions along with release notes for each.
-Specify store information: link to the ThingsBoard PE Mobile Application in the App Store, and App ID.
-Click "Add".
+Specify store information: link to the ThingsBoard PE Mobile Application in the Google Play Store, and **SHA256 certificate fingerprints**.
+Click "**Add**".
 '
 %}

 {% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
-{% include images-gallery.liquid imageCollection=addApplicationPE %}
+{% include images-gallery.liquid imageCollection=addNewBundlePE2 %}
 {% else %}
-{% include images-gallery.liquid imageCollection=addApplicationCE %}
+{% include images-gallery.liquid imageCollection=addNewBundleCE2 %}
 {% endif %}

-<br><b><font size="4">[Optional] OAuth 2.0 authentication</font></b>

-Add authentication using external [OAuth 2.0](/docs/{{docsPrefix}}user-guide/oauth-2-support/){:target="_blank"} providers to your {{appPrefix}} mobile application: specify an existing OAuth 2.0 client (or clients), [configure a new one](/docs/{{docsPrefix}}user-guide/oauth-2-support/#operations-with-oauth-20-client){:target="_blank"}, or disable OAuth 2.0 authentication for mobile.
+<br><b><font size="4">[Optional]</font></b>

+Configure authentication in the {{appPrefix}} mobile app using external [OAuth 2.0](/docs/{{docsPrefix}}user-guide/oauth-2-support/){:target="_blank"} providers, {% if docsPrefix == null %} and configure the [layout](/docs/{{docsPrefix}}mobile-center/mobile-center/#layout){:target="_blank"} for quick access to the features and dashboards you use most frequently{% endif %}{% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}, configure the [layout](/docs/{{docsPrefix}}mobile-center/mobile-center/#layout){:target="_blank"} for quick access to the features and dashboards you use most frequently and customize the [self registration](/docs/{{docsPrefix}}mobile-center/mobile-center/#self-registration){:target="_blank"} page{% endif %} for your new customers.

-{% assign specifyOAuthClientsCE = '
+{% assign addNewBundleCE3 = '
     ===
-        image: /images/mobile-center/specify-oauth-clients-1-ce.png,
+        image: /images/mobile/getting-started/add-new-bundle-6-ce.png,
-        title: Specify an already configured OAuth 2.0 client(s) or configure a new one.
+        title: Configure authentication in the {{appPrefix}} mobile app using external **OAuth 2.0** providers.
+Then click "**Next**" to continue.
     ===
-        image: /images/mobile-center/specify-oauth-clients-2-ce.png,
+        image: /images/mobile/getting-started/add-new-bundle-7-ce.png,
-        title: Then, click "Next" to continue.
+        title: Configure the **layout** for quick access to the features and dashboards you use most often.
+Add new menu items, customize icons and labels, and reorganize the navigation menu of the ThingsBoard PE mobile app to fit your needs.
+Click "**Add**" to finalize adding the bundle.
 '
 %}

-{% assign specifyOAuthClientsPE = '
+{% assign addNewBundlePE3 = '
     ===
-        image: /images/mobile-center/specify-oauth-clients-1-pe.png,
+        image: /images/mobile/getting-started/add-new-bundle-6-pe.png,
-        title: Specify an already configured OAuth 2.0 client(s) or configure a new one.
+        title: Configure authentication in the {{appPrefix}} mobile app using external **OAuth 2.0** providers.
+Then click "**Next**" to continue.
     ===
-        image: /images/mobile-center/specify-oauth-clients-2-pe.png,
+        image: /images/mobile/getting-started/add-new-bundle-7-pe.png,
-        title: Then, click "Next" to continue.
-'
-%}

-{% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
-{% include images-gallery.liquid imageCollection=specifyOAuthClientsPE %}
-{% else %}
-{% include images-gallery.liquid imageCollection=specifyOAuthClientsCE %}
-{% endif %}
+        title: Configure the **layout** for quick access to the features and dashboards you use most often.
+Add new menu items, customize icons and labels, and reorganize the navigation menu of the ThingsBoard PE mobile app to fit your needs.
 Click "**Next**" to continue.

-<br><b><font size="4">[Optional] Layout configuration</font></b>

-Set up quick access to the features and dashboards you use most often.
-Add new menu items, customize icons and labels, and reorganize the navigation menu of the {{appPrefix}} mobile app to fit your needs.

-[This documentation](/docs/{{docsPrefix}}mobile-center/mobile-center/#layout){:target="_blank"} will help you configure the layout.

-{% assign mobileLayoutCE = '
     ===
-        image: /images/mobile-center/mobile-layout-1-ce.png,
-        title: Set up quick access to the features and dashboards you use most often.
-    ===
-        image: /images/mobile-center/mobile-layout-2-ce.png,
+        image: /images/mobile/getting-started/add-new-bundle-8-pe.png,
-        title: Add new menu items, customize icons and labels, and reorganize the navigation menu of the ThingsBoard mobile app to fit your needs.
+        title: Customize the **self registration** page for your new customers.
+Click "**Add**" to finalize adding the bundle.
 '
 %}

-{% assign mobileLayoutPE = '
-    ===
-        image: /images/mobile-center/mobile-layout-1-pe.png,
-        title: Set up quick access to the features and dashboards you use most often.
-    ===
-        image: /images/mobile-center/mobile-layout-2-pe.png,
-        title: Add new menu items, customize icons and labels, and reorganize the navigation menu of the ThingsBoard PE mobile app to fit your needs.
-'
-%}

 {% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
-{% include images-gallery.liquid imageCollection=mobileLayoutPE %}
+{% include images-gallery.liquid imageCollection=addNewBundlePE3 %}
 {% else %}
-{% include images-gallery.liquid imageCollection=mobileLayoutCE %}
+{% include images-gallery.liquid imageCollection=addNewBundleCE3 %}
 {% endif %}

-{% unless docsPrefix == null %}

-Click "**Next**" to proceed.

-<br><b><font size="4">[Optional] Self registration configuration</font></b>

-The self-registration feature allows you to configure a registration page for your new customers, enabling them to easily sign up and log in to ThingsBoard with predefined permission configurations.

-Use [this documentation](/docs/{{docsPrefix}}mobile-center/mobile-center/#self-registration){:target="_blank"} to set up a self-registration form for your new customers.

-{% assign selfRegistrationCE = '
-    ===
-        image: /images/mobile-center/self-registration-1-ce.png,
-        title: Enter the page title to be displayed at the top of the registration page.
-It serves as a header to indicate the purpose of the form to users.
-Specify the recipients that will receive notifications about new user registrations.
-Specify the redirect settings: Application URL Scheme, and Application URL Hostname.
-    ===
-        image: /images/mobile-center/self-registration-2-ce.png,
-        title: The mandatory fields for completing the registration form are email, password, and repeat password.
-If needed, specify additional fields.
-    ===
-        image: /images/mobile-center/self-registration-3-ce.png,
-        title: Choose the Captcha version to be used, and specify "Captcha site key" and "Captcha secret key".
-    ===
-        image: /images/mobile-center/self-registration-4-ce.png,
-        title: Show/hide Privacy Policy and Terms of Use.
-Specify the roles that will be assigned to the user upon successful registration.
-    ===
-        image: /images/mobile-center/self-registration-5-ce.png,
-        title: Fill in the required fields in "Advanced settings".
-Specify the dashboard that the user sees upon logging in for the first time.
-    ===
-        image: /images/mobile-center/self-registration-6-ce.png,
-        title: Specify the main dashboard that will be displayed to the user when navigating to the “Home” menu item.
-Click "Add" to complete the bundle creation.
-'
-%}

-{% assign selfRegistrationPE = '
-    ===
-        image: /images/mobile-center/self-registration-1-pe.png,
-        title: Enter the page title to be displayed at the top of the registration page.
-It serves as a header to indicate the purpose of the form to users.
-Specify the recipients that will receive notifications about new user registrations.
-Specify the redirect settings: Application URL Scheme, and Application URL Hostname.
-    ===
-        image: /images/mobile-center/self-registration-2-pe.png,
-        title: The mandatory fields for completing the registration form are email, password, and repeat password.
-If needed, specify additional fields.
-    ===
-        image: /images/mobile-center/self-registration-3-pe.png,
-        title: Choose the Captcha version to be used, and specify "Captcha site key" and "Captcha secret key".
-    ===
-        image: /images/mobile-center/self-registration-4-pe.png,
-        title: Show/hide Privacy Policy and Terms of Use.
-Specify the roles that will be assigned to the user upon successful registration.
-    ===
-        image: /images/mobile-center/self-registration-5-pe.png,
-        title: Fill in the required fields in "Advanced settings".
-Specify the dashboard that the user sees upon logging in for the first time.
-    ===
-        image: /images/mobile-center/self-registration-6-pe.png,
-        title: Specify the main dashboard that will be displayed to the user when navigating to the “Home” menu item.
-Click "Add" to complete the bundle creation.
-'
-%}

-{% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
-{% include images-gallery.liquid imageCollection=selfRegistrationPE %}
-{% else %}
-{% include images-gallery.liquid imageCollection=selfRegistrationCE %}
-{% endif %}

-{% endunless %}

-Click "**Add**" to finalize the bundle.
+Click "**Add**" to finalize adding the bundle.

-At this point, your {{appPrefix}} mobile app is ready for further configuration and deployment!

 <br><b><font size="4">Configuration dialog</font></b>

-After adding the bundle, a dialog window will appear with the next steps to help you build and configure your custom mobile application.
-You can follow the quick instructions provided, or continue with this extended guide for a deeper setup.
+After adding the bundle, a dialog window will appear with step-by-step instructions to guide you through the next phase of setup and deployment.

+Follow these steps carefully to successfully configure and deploy your custom {{appPrefix}} mobile application.

 {% assign configurationDialogCE = '
     ===
+        image: /images/mobile/getting-started/add-new-bundle-8-ce.png,
+        title: After adding the bundle, a dialog window with step-by-step instructions will appear.
+Follow these steps to deploy and configure your ThingsBoard mobile application.
+    ===
-        image: /images/mobile-center/add-new-bundle-2-ce.png,
+        image: /images/mobile/getting-started/add-new-bundle-9-ce.png,
-        title: Next, a configuration dialog will open, which contains the basic configuration settings for the ThingsBoard Mobile Application.
+        title: After completing all the steps, close the configuration dialog.
 '
 %}

 {% assign configurationDialogPE = '
     ===
+        image: /images/mobile/getting-started/add-new-bundle-9-pe.png,
+        title: After adding the bundle, a dialog window with step-by-step instructions will appear.
+Follow these steps to deploy and configure your ThingsBoard PE mobile application.
+    ===
-        image: /images/mobile-center/add-new-bundle-2-pe.png,
+        image: /images/mobile/getting-started/add-new-bundle-10-pe.png,
-        title: Next, a configuration dialog will open, which contains the basic configuration settings for the ThingsBoard PE Mobile Application.
+        title: After completing all the steps, close the configuration dialog.
 '
 %}